Zhiguai xiaoshuo: History and examples

 The term zhiguai is an allusion to a passage in the inner chapters of the Zhuangzi.

+During the Six Dynasties, xian were a common subject of zhiguai stories.
+They often had "magical" Tao powers including the abilities to "walk...through walls or stand...in light without casting a shadow".

-The early 4th century anthology Soushen Ji edited by Gan Bao is the most prominent early source, and contains the earliest versions of a number of Chinese folk legends.
+The early 4th century anthology Soushen Ji edited by Gan Bao is the most prominent early source, and contains the earliest versions of a number of Chinese folk legends, among them versions of the ghost princess narrative.
 Later, tales of Indian origins were included and used for spreading Buddhist concepts, such as reincarnation.
 Another of the richest early collections is You Ming Lu, edited by Liu Yiqing (劉義慶, 403-444), who also compiled A New Account of the Tales of the World.
 In the Tang dynasty, distinction between the zhiguai and chuanqi (strange stories) became increasingly blurred, and there is disagreement over the boundary between the two.
-Many stories of both types were preserved in the 10th century anthology, Taiping guangji (Extensive Records of the Taiping Era).
+Many stories of both types were preserved in the 10th century anthology Taiping guangji (Extensive Records of the Taiping Era).

 By the late Ming and early Qing dynasties, the collections of zhiguai and chuanqi materials had been widely reprinted and supplemented by contemporary works.
-Judith Zeitlin suggests that the accounts of the strange "inevitably began to lose their sense of novelty and to seem stereotype..." and such writers as Pu Songling therefore needed to renew the category of "strange."
-His anomalous collection of short pieces, Strange Stories from a Chinese Studio, which amalgamated zhiguai features with other styles, was left unfinished at his death in 1715.
+Judith Zeitlin suggests that the accounts of the strange "inevitably began to lose their sense of novelty and to seem stereotype..." and such writers as Pu Songling therefore needed to renew the category of "strange".
+His anomalous collection of short pieces Strange Stories from a Chinese Studio, which amalgamated zhiguai features with other styles, was left unfinished at his death in 1715.
+Its thematic elements include ghosts, romances, spirits, uncanny dreams, and karma.

 In the 21st century, zhiguai stories continue to appear in print and on screen.
 A recent collection, for example, Zhiguai: Chinese True Tales of the Paranormal and Glitches in the Matrix, edited by Yi Izzy Yu and John Yu Branscum, offers examples of the creative nonfiction stream of zhiguai and connects them to the more-recent genre of glitch-in-the-matrix tales.